-Founded in 2018, South Shore Joint initiative is a registered charity based in Prince Edward County, Ontario, Canada.
+Founded in 2018, South Shore Joint Initiative is a registered charity based in Prince Edward County, Ontario, Canada.
 We are governed by a Board of Directors elected from our membership.
 Learn about our volunteer board members below.

 John had a long career in the Federal government with Canada Customs.
 Later he was a private sector Customs and trade consultant and wound up his professional career in warehouse and transportation logistics in the Toronto area.
 Upon retiring to the County in 2014 with his wife and cats, John got involved in community service, primarily in the areas of environment and conservation – especially in respect of the PEC South Shore.